We start with basic definitions.

 Additional operations implemented in the Ellipsoidal Toolbox include external and internal approximations of intersections of ellipsoids with hyperplanes, halfspaces and polytopes.

 Definition.
-Hyperplane in
+Hyperplane

 is the set